PantherXOS/wiki.pantherx.org/PantherX-OS.md

 - No systemd; Simple, robust init system
 - Clear defaults to configure web servers, database, firewall, tor and so on
-- PantherX benefits from it's Guix roots and the large upstream community
+- PantherX benefits from large upstream community

 ### Versatility